GusTheGreat1367/space-game/README.md

-a game where you conquer the world, one planet at a time.
+a game where you conquer the galaxy, one planet at a time.